CodeCharta consists of two separate parts: analysis that generates a .cc.json file and visualization that consumes said file.

 # done :)

-The generated file can be opened in the web or the desktop client:
+After this, the generated file can be opened in the web or the desktop client:

 # start visualization and open the generated file